-- 117. All treaty bodies have developed modalities for the formulation of general comments, which broadly follow the procedure adopted by CEDAW in 1997 (A/52/38/Rev.1, para.
+- 122. All treaty bodies have developed modalities for the formulation of general comments, which broadly follow the procedure adopted by CEDAW in 1997 (A/52/38/Rev.1, para.
 480).
-This includes the following three basic stages: - a) Wide consultations with specialized agencies, NGOs, academics and other human rights treaty bodies, sometimes in the context of a day of general discussion or thematic debate; - b) Elaboration of a draft by one or more designated members of the committee on the basis of the consultation process, for further discussion by the committee and interested parties; - c) Formal adoption of the revised draft of the general comment in plenary session; - d) Some committees seek expert advice from United Nations specialized agencies or other sources, including academics, in the elaboration of general comments, and informal background papers may be requested from other interested parties. - 118.
-CESCR has adopted an outline for drafting general comments (E/2000/22, annex IX).
+This involves the following basic stages: - (a) Wide consultation with specialized agencies, NGOs, academics and other human rights treaty bodies, sometimes in the context of a day of general discussion or thematic debate; - (b) Preparation of a draft by one or more designated members of the committee on the basis of the consultation process, for further discussion by the committee and interested parties; - (c) Formal adoption of the revised draft of the general comment in plenary session; - (d) Some committees seek expert advice from United Nations specialized agencies or other sources, including academics, in the formulation of general comments, and informal background papers may be requested from other interested parties. - 123 CESCR has adopted an outline for drafting general comments (E/2000/22, annex IX).
 The outline aims at ensuring consistency and clarity in the content, format, structure and ambit of future general comments, thus promoting their accessibility and strengthening the authoritative interpretation of the Covenant provided.
-In the Committee's view, general comments should be reader friendly and readily understandable to a broad range of readers, primarily States parties to the Covenant.
-The Committee may dedicate a Day of General Discussion to review the subject of the general comment or draft text, inviting inputs and discussion from a range of external experts in the subject. - 119.
+In the Committee's view, general comments should be reader-friendly and readily understandable to a broad range of readers, primarily States parties to the Covenant.
+The Committee may devote a day of general discussion to review of the subject of the general comment or draft text, inviting input and discussion from a range of external experts in the subject. - 124.
 At any time, members of a treaty body may propose that a general comment relating to a specific article, provision or theme be prepared.
 Most committees circulate draft general comments with a selected number of experts, including those from other treaty bodies, for comments, with some adopting the practice of calling for comments on the text of the general comment from other treaty bodies.
 Some treaty bodies request that draft general comments be posted on the OHCHR web site to allow for wider input.
+The Human Rights Committee welcomes comments from all interested stakeholders, including States parties to the Covenant, United Nations specialized agencies and other sources, including academics and NGOs, once it has completed its first reading of its draft general comments.
 The fourth inter-committee meeting recommended that treaty bodies consider drafting joint general comments on issues of common concern and this was reiterated by the seventh inter-committee meeting, but a joint general comment has yet to be adopted.
+Subsequent to a first meeting of the joint CRC/CEDAW Working Group held on 23 January 2010, however, CRC and CEDAW have agreed to proceed with the preparation of a joint general comment/recommendation on the issue of harmful traditional practices.